 By the end of this Masterclass, you will walk away with the tools and techniques you need to automate your personal growth and unlock your extraordinary potential.Reserve My Spot

 Know Your Starting Point

 Before we dive into how to improve your reading speed, it is important for you to know your starting point.
 You can give yourself a reading test to see where your reading speed is at now.
 You can easily do this by setting a timer for 1 minute and see how many words you can read within that time.
-If you are looking for a more accurate wpm average, try setting your timer at 2 minutes, then divide the amount of words you are able to read in two.
+If you are looking for a more accurate wpm average, try setting your timer at 2 minutes, then divide the number of words you are able to read into two.

 Use a Visual Pacer

 Remember what we mentioned above about maintaining focus?
 Well, our brains (and eyes) are attracted to movement— it’s an instinct we’ve had since we were cavemen.
 When we use a pacer, such as a finger or a pencil, to move across the words as we read them, our focus is improved because our attention is directed through the words or information instead of wandering sporadically about.

 Children do this naturally.
 How cool is that?
 Do you remember doing this?
 Unfortunately, many teachers taught us to stop at an early age.

 Your left index finger.
 Yep, specifically your left.

 This is because your left hand activates the right side of your brain.

 Our right-brain’s are associated with imagination and creativity, while our left-brains are more associated with logic and words.
 So, for the most part, reading is a left-brain skill— and, our right-brains can quickly feel left out, bored, and thus begin to wander… This can cause ruthless distraction!